Menü

 While the dubious nature and intentions of some journals are obvious at first glance – for example due to multiple typing and printing errors in their emails and on their website – others may initially appear legitimate until some further investigations are carried out.
 The reason some of these predatory journals appear professional is that they often make their website and academic credentials look very similar to those of well-known, legitimate journals in order to deliberately confuse people.
 Sometimes they even pretend that their editorial board includes well-known scientists who, in reality, have nothing whatsoever to do with the journal.

-The journal industry also has a grey area that is difficult to quantify.
+The journal industry also has an area that is difficult to quantify.
 This includes journals with perfectly respectable intentions that have not yet implemented the publishing standards that are customary in their particular field.
 This makes them appear less professional.

 How to check - list of criteria